-The same year, the 28-year-old Uribe was appointed director of civil aviation agency Aerocivil.
-Escobar had just ordered the assassination of its director, reportedly because of a pending report on the narcos’ growing fleet and landing strips.
+The same year, the 28-year-old Uribe was appointed director of the civil aviation agency, Aerocivil.
+Escobar had just ordered the assassination of its director, reportedly because of a pending report on the narcos’ growing fleet of aircraft and landing strips.

 According to multiple journalists and former cartel members, Uribe granted licenses to many of the aircraft and landing strips used to traffic drugs to the United States and Europe.

 Both Antioquia Governor Ivan Duque Escobar —the current president’s father— and President Julio Cesar Turbay were reportedly aware of this, but took no action and left their fellow Liberal Party politician in his post until August 1982.

 Two months later, Uribe was appointed mayor of Medellin by Turbay’s successor, Belisario Betancur.